Achievable logoAchievable logo

 Investment company communications

-FINRA imposes numerous communications rules specifically on investment companies.
-The important ones to know for the exam are covered in this chapter.
-In particular, we’ll look at the following:
+FINRA imposes a number of communications rules that apply specifically to investment companies.
+The key rules you’ll want for the exam are covered here.
+In particular, this chapter focuses on:

 • Investment company ranking communications